Table of Contents

 - Public Service Announcements – The FDOT Safety Office creates tip cards, work zone safety posters, websites, press releases, and safety films.

 While the numbers continue to go down, both in the U.S. and Florida, Florida still ranks as one of the top three states indicating additional training and awareness are still needed.
-Please contact our Fort Lauderdale personal injury lawyer for more legal help.
+Please contact our Personal injury lawyer in Fort Lauderdale for more legal help.

 Negligence Workplace Lawyer Can Help For Employee negligence at Work